-In the midst of the pandemic having a home office is no longer a luxury reserved for those who have enough space to create a haven of productivity.
-In 2020, it's become a necessity.
+In the midst of the pandemic, having a home office was no longer a luxury reserved for those who have enough space to create a haven of productivity.
+Nowadays, it's become a necessity.
 While you’re spending a lot of time working from home, it’s important to decorate your home office in a way that reflects what you’re passionate about and inspires you to be your most productive self.

-Whether it be reinventing your kitchen table or investing in some new pieces of furniture (like a must-have office chair for back support), these simple tips will help you decorate your home office and transform it into a comfortable, calming and creative environment.
+Whether it be reinventing your kitchen table or investing in some new pieces of furniture (like the best desk chairs, because back support, duh), these simple working from home tips will help you decorate your home office and transform it into a comfortable, calming and creative environment.

 The interior design industry is changing, as more young people rent for longer, unsure if they will ever get on the property ladder.
-This, combined with consumer’s rising expectations for innovative, flexible initiatives from retailers and options rooted in sustainability has seen a wave of furniture rental schemes pop up.
-Both IKEA and Muji announced that they would trial renting furniture back in 2019, although neither have launched yet.
+This, combined with consumers’ rising expectations for innovative, flexible initiatives from retailers and options rooted in sustainability, has seen a wave of furniture rental schemes pop up.
+Both IKEA and Muji announced that they would trial renting furniture back in 2019, although neither has officially launched yet.

-John Lewis is currently trialling a rental service in Greater London which allows you to rent everything from desks and tables to sofas and office chairs from £15 a month.
+John Lewis is trialing a rental service in Greater London that allows you to rent everything from desks and tables to sofas and office chairs for £15 a month.
 Plus, once you’re done, each piece is cleaned and refurbished and rented to someone new, sustainably prolonging its life.
-We also love Harth; a platform where you can rent from other furniture enthusiasts for a monthly fee.
-This is an ideal option if you don’t see yourself working from home forever, or you just want to keep your home up to date with the latest trends.
+We also love Harth, a platform where you can rent from other furniture enthusiasts for a monthly fee.
+This is an ideal option if you don’t see yourself working from home forever, or you just want to keep your home up-to-date with the latest trends.

 Megan Murray is editor of Soho Home and has ten years of experience in lifestyle journalism writing across topics such as interiors, food, and travel.
 Previously, she launched interiors franchises for Stylist.co.uk, where she was senior writer and still freelances, as well as for sites such as Square Meal and Mr Porter.
 Megan has a passion for shining a light on the stories of talented womxn and has interviewed the likes of Mariah Carey, Munroe Bergdorf and Maya Jama.
 In her spare time, Megan loves decorating her rental, reading independent magazines and exploring the UK.